paulstansifer/unseemly/core_language_basics.md

 The file extension for Unseemly source code is `.≉`.

 ## Low-level structure
-The Unseemly tokenizer is very simple.
+The default Unseemly tokenizer is very simple.
 Tokens are only separated by whitespace and the *inside edges* of `([{}])`.
 Furthermore, groupers are named.
 Thus `[]`, `.[ ].`, `hi[ ]hi` are all legal, but `x[ ]` is not.